 Business rate income is shared between the Council, Central Government and Kent Fire and Rescue Service.
-In the case of Medway, the local share is 49%, Central Government 50% and Kent Fire and Rescue service 1%.
+In the case of Medway the local share is 49%, Central Government 50% and Kent Fire and Rescue service 1%.

-The total income from business ratepayers collected in 2022/23 was £41.4m (£55.1m in 2021/22).
+The total income from business ratepayers collected in 2023/24 was £47.2m (£41.4m in 2022/23).

-In addition to the local management of business rates, authorities are expected to finance appeals made in respect of rateable values as determined by VOA and hence business rates outstanding at 31 March 2023.
+In addition to the local management of business rates, authorities are expected to finance appeals made in respect of rateable values as determined by VOA and hence business rates outstanding at 31 March 2024.
 Authorities are required to make provision for these amounts.
 Appeals are charges and provided for in proportion to the precepting shares.
-The increase in provision debited to the collection fund for 2022/23 was £2.41m (£1.28m 2021/22).
+The decrease in provision credited to the collection fund for 2023/24 was £1.69m (£2.41m 2022/23).

-For 2022/23 the total non-domestic rateable value at the year-end is £249.4m (£227.2m in 2021/22).
-The national multipliers for 2022/23 were 49.9p for qualifying Small Businesses, and the standard multiplier being 51.2p for all other businesses (49.9p and 51.2p respectively in 2021/22).
+For 2023/24 the total non-domestic rateable value at the year-end is £252.8m (£249.4m in 2022/23).
+The national multipliers for 2021/22 were 49.9p for qualifying Small Businesses, and the standard multiplyer being 51.2p for all other businesses (49.9p and 51.2p respectively in 2022/23).

-205 | Statement of Accounts 2022/23 - Section H Glossary Collection Fund Note 3.
+Collection Fund Note 3.
 Impairment of Debts/Appeals

-The Collection Fund account provides for bad debts on arrears of Council Tax based on prior years' experience and current years collection rates.
+The Collection Fund account provides for bad debts on arrears of Council Tax on the basis of prior years' experience and current years collection rates.